Shuchita33/Bus-booking-system/README.md

 1. Check the availability of buses on a given route on a given date
 2. Book a seat and get ticket
 3. Check bookings
-The Admin level functionalities include :
+\nThe Admin level functionalities include :
 1. Adding new bus
 2. Adding new operator of the bus
 3. Adding new route